Pileated woodpecker: Breeding behavior

 Pileated woodpeckers engage in many courtship displays such as drumming, bill waving and "woick" calls to try to get a mate or to communicate with a pre-existing one.
 Once the birds have found a mate, they typically stay together for life.
-The pileated woodpecker can nest in boxes about 4.6 m off the ground, but usually, pileated woodpeckers excavate their large nests in the cavities of dead trees.
+The pileated woodpecker can nest in boxes about 4.6 m off the ground; usually, however, pileated woodpeckers excavate their large nests in the cavities of dead trees.
 Woodpeckers make such large holes in dead trees that the holes can cause a small tree to break in half.
 The nesting holes are mostly made by the male, but the female is involved in assisting the male during this process.
 In early spring, the woodpecker pair begins to make the hole, and work continues on it throughout the season.
 The cavity is unlined except for wood chips.
 During the process of picking the nest site and making the hole, the pair uses tapping as a primary form of communication.
 Sometimes, pileated woodpeckers start making a nest, then abandon it and build a new nest elsewhere, but this spot can be revisited in the future to finish creating the nest.
 Pileated woodpeckers may also move to another site if any eggs have fallen out of the nest—a rare habit in birds.
 Once the nest is complete and the female lays her 3-5 eggs in late spring, both parents incubate them for 12 to 16 days.
 The average clutch size is four per nest.
 The young may take a month to fledge.
 Once the brood is raised, the birds abandon the hole and do not use it as a nesting site the next year, especially since most nesting sites are built in places structurally unfit for another breeding season.
 Old nesting sites may be used as roosting holes by pileated woodpeckers and can be expanded throughout the years.
 However, if this does not happen, these holes—made similarly by all woodpeckers—provide good homes in future years for many forest songbirds and a wide variety of other animals.
 Owls and tree-nesting ducks may largely rely on holes made by pileateds to lay their nests.
 Even mammals such as raccoons may use them.
 Other woodpeckers and smaller birds, such as wrens, may be attracted to pileated holes to feed on the insects found in them.
 Ecologically, the entire woodpecker family is important to the well-being of many other bird species.